 The admissions committee, in consultation with the full faculty of the program, consider a wide range of factors when making admissions decisions, including:

-Application to the Ecological-Community Psychology graduate program requires an online application to Michigan State University and an online application to the Psychology Department.
-In your psychology department application, you will be able to indicate that you are interested in the Ecological-Community program.
-You can find links to both online applications here.
+Application to the Ecological-Community Psychology graduate program requires an online application to Michigan State University.
+You can find a link to the online applications here.

 Where do graduate students live?
 Most graduate students rent apartments or homes in Lansing within biking distance of campus.
 Real estate is affordable in the area, so some graduate students have also bought homes.